 Prostate cancer screening consists of two examinations:

-- A blood test that measures levels of Prostate Specific Antigen or PSA.
-Annual screening should start at age 50 for the general population, but the right age to start PSA testing depends on the individual's level of risk.*
+A blood test that measures levels of Prostate Specific Antigen or PSA test.
+Annual PSA test screening should start at age 50 for the general population, but the right age to start the PSA test depends on the individual’s level of risk.*

-*Both exams should be done concurrently to increase the accuracy of prostate cancer diagnosis.
+*The PSA test and DRE should be done concurrently to increase the accuracy of prostate cancer diagnosis and enable early prostate cancer treatment.

-- Annual screening should start at age 50 for the general population.
+- Annual screening with a PSA test should start at age 50 for the general population.

-- Men with one risk factor should start annual screening at age 45.
+- Men with one risk factor should get their first PSA test at age 45.

-- Men with more than one risk factor should start annual screening at age 40.
+- Men with more than one risk factor should start annual the PSA test at age 40.

-- Some men choose to take a single test earlier, at age 35 or 40, to get a PSA level when prostate cancer is not present and establish a “baseline” level for future comparison.
+- Some men choose to take a single PSA test earlier, at age 35 or 40, to establish a “baseline” PSA level for future comparison.

 - A primary care physician can do both the PSA test and physical examination.

-- Those who cannot afford a doctor visit, call a local hospital or clinic to see if they offer any free screening programs.
+- Those who cannot afford a doctor visit, should call a local hospital or clinic to learn about free screening.

 There are no known ways to prevent prostate cancer.
 Adopting a healthy lifestyle consisting of regular exercise and limiting consumption of saturated fat found in red meat and dairy products can lower risk.
 Studies show a strong correlation between saturated fat consumption and increased rates of prostate cancer diagnosis and mortality.
 Diets rich in cancer fighting nutrients such as Vitamin E, Selenium, soy, green tea, and tomatoes appear to mitigate the risks of prostate cancer.
 Studies are underway to confirm these findings, and more cancer-fighting nutrients are continuously being discovered and studied.